 This is the first time I have felt able to properly share this..
-I have touched on it before but I've never gone into detail or told my Angel Baby's story before.
-I still don't know if I'm ready to but if this helps someone, somewhere, then I feel the pain of writing this will be worth it.
+I have touched on my Angel babies pregnancy story before but I’ve never gone into detail or told my Angel Baby’s story before.
+I still don’t know if I’m ready to but if this helps someone, somewhere, then I feel the pain of writing this will be worth it.

 When I found out I was pregnant again, I was absolutely not expecting it.
 I didn’t even think I was late when I tested, I just had an overwhelming feeling one day telling me that I needed do a test RIGHT NOW so when it came back positive I was in complete shock.
 I remember standing there, shaking like a leaf, staring at the 2 pink lines appearing before my eyes feeling like everything around me was on fast forward and I was just there, on pause, eyes glued to this stick of plastic.